Demystifying channels in Microsoft Teams

 A feature team and some of its channels

-Our biggest team, Microsoft Teams, has channels for the big themes in our work: General, Design, Fun Stuff, Modern Meetings, Research… and many more.
+Our biggest team, Microsoft Teams, has channels for the big themes in our work: Design, Fun Stuff, Modern Meetings, Research… and many more.
 They’re where people share information, get feedback on work, and plan next steps.
 For example, when a researcher completes a study, they’ll post a message with their results in the Research channel.
 The message typically has highlights, a summary file, and a link to study details.
 Then, everyone can talk about the results and what they mean for the team moving forward.
 When a program manager has a feature review, they’ll post notes from the review and next steps in the feature channel.
 Everyone can see who needs to do what and reply with confirmations that they’re on it.

 Here are a few basics and best practices that we use:

-1. Every team has a General channel.
+1. Every team has a first-named channel.

 2. Show the channels you want, hide the ones you don't.